Oriole GO Station: CNR Oriole station

 There were two prior stations at Oriole.
 In 1906, the Canadian Northern Railway built the first station on the south side of York Mills west of Don Mills Road, but named it Duncan Station since it was located on property previously owned by William Duncan III.
-When the Canadian National Railways took over the Canadian Northern in 1923, it closed Duncan Station moving it's building away from the tracks, and replacing it by a flag stop on the north side of York Mills Road.
+When the Canadian National Railways took over the Canadian Northern in 1923, it closed Duncan Station moving its building away from the tracks, and replacing it by a flag stop on the north side of York Mills Road.
 The station name was changed to Oriole.
 The original station building was demolished in 1987.
 The second station was closed and demolished in 1978.

 South of Oriole Station and York Mills Road, there used to be a junction to the Oriole Spur (a.k.a.
 Leaside Spur), a branch line built in 1916 that connected to the Canadian Northern's maintenance facilities in Leaside serving industries along the way.
 Today, the Oriole Spur has been converted into the Don Mills Trail, a walking and cycling path.